Diggerland Kent review for families

-We loved that we were able to share the experience of driving diggers together with the boys, and they sat on our knees and helped steer or use the controls.
-I don’t drive so I was a little nervous about getting behind the wheel.
-But as my other half pointed out there were 6 year olds driving round the courses by themselves and the diggers didn’t go that fast.
+And even if you are a non-driver, the Dumper Trucks and Robot Drivers were pretty easy to use with straightforward controls.
+This was echoed by Maxine who said: "I don’t drive so I was a little nervous about getting behind the wheel.
+But as my other half pointed out, there were 6-year-olds driving round the courses by themselves and the diggers didn’t go that fast."

-Is it a good rainy-day option?
+Is Diggerland Kent a good rainy day option?

 What to bring:

-If you’re planning on going on any of the rides you’ll need to wear covered, flat shoes, boots or trainers
+- If you’re planning on going on any of the rides you’ll need to wear covered, flat shoes, boots or trainers.

-Wellies and waterproofs in case it rains or is wet as all of the rides are outside and it could get quite muddy
+- Wellies and waterproofs in case it rains or is wet as all of the rides are outside and it could get quite muddy.

-Cash if you want to spend extra on the £1 coin-operated diggers and cars dotted throughout the park
+- Cash if you want to spend extra on the £1 coin-operated diggers and cars dotted throughout the park.

-Yes, we brought our double buggy, mainly so Theo could have his lunchtime nap and for the shopping basket underneath to make carrying all our stuff easier.
-We weren’t the only ones as we spotted plenty of other people with buggies too, but we didn’t really need it.
+Our girls are past the pushchair phase, but the paths are wide enough to easily accommodate pushchairs.
+Maxine said: "We brought our double buggy, mainly so Theo could have his lunchtime nap and for the shopping basket underneath to make carrying all our stuff easier.
+We weren’t the only ones as we spotted plenty of other people with buggies too, but we didn’t really need it."

-The car park is by the entrance and Diggerland itself isn’t that big so you can always leave all your stuff in your car and get it as and when you need it — just make sure to get a stamp on your way out so you can get back in again.
+The car park is by the entrance and Diggerland itself isn’t that big so you can always leave all your stuff in your car and get it as and when you need it — just make sure to get a stamp on your hand on the way out so you can get back in again.